-- a) a dependent minor child; - b) an elderly, ill, or disabled person; and c) a person whose presence is required in order to provide care for any child under 6 years of age or for any ill or disabled member of the household (22 M.R.S.A. § 4309(3)).
+- a) a dependent minor child; - b) an elderly, ill, or disabled person; and - c) a person whose presence is required in order to provide care for any child under 6 years of age or for any ill or disabled member of the household (22 M.R.S.A. § 4309(3)).

-In the event one (or more) member(s) of a household is disqualified and assistance is requested for those remaining members of the household who are dependents, the eligibility of those dependents will be calculated as though the household is composed of the dependents only, except that all household income will be considered as available to them.
+In the event one (or more) member(s) of a household is disqualified and assistance is requested for those remaining members of the household who are dependents, the eligibility of those dependents will be calculated as though by dividing the maximum level of assistance available to the entire household is composed of the dependents only, except that all by the total number of household income will be considered as available to them.members.